Test Results and Member Lineages

 matching, nor does this individual have a significant match with anyone

 R-1b1a-2a1a-1 = R-P310 — CARRIÇO of Albufeira, Algarve,

 This individual lives in Albufeira, Portugal.
 He has no match

 in the project or in the FTDNA database.
-Deep SNP testing is still
+His "deep" SNP testing stopped

 This individual has a rare haplotype, with no near, much less full,